top of page

 But despite the immense technical skill required to compose such a work, the Mass in B Minor is not just a display of musical virtuosity.
 It is also a deeply spiritual work, filled with reverence and devotion.

-As a devout Christian, Johann Sebastian believed that music was a means of praising and worshiping God.
+As a devout Christian, Johann Sebastian believed that music was a means of praising and worshipping God.
 He saw his work as a composer as a way of expressing his faith and devotion to the Almighty, and the Mass in B Minor is perhaps the finest example of this belief.

 The Mass is divided into four major sections: the Kyrie, Gloria, Credo, and Sanctus-Benedictus.
 Each section is made up of various movements, each with its own distinct character and mood.